América de Cali: América de Cali vs Millonarios

-This rivalry, which originated at the end of the 1970s and consolidated itself as such in the following decade, became known as the Clásico de las Estrellas since Millonarios and América were the two teams that won the most league championships (coloquially called "stars") during the era in which one championship per season was awarded (1948–2001).
+This rivalry, which originated at the end of the 1970s and consolidated itself as such in the following decade, became known as the Clásico de las Estrellas since Millonarios and América were the two teams that won the most league championships (colloquially called "stars") during the era in which one championship per season was awarded (1948–2001).
 These two teams are among the most popular and successful in Colombia, combining for 31 league titles (16 for Millonarios and 15 for América) and having some of the largest and best organized supporters groups.
-The rivalry peaked in the 1980s, when seven out of the nine contested championships were won by either América (5) or Millonarios (2).
+The rivalry peaked in the 1980s, when seven out of the nine contested championships were won by either América (5) or Millonarios (2), with the latter cutting América's streak of five championships in a row in 1987.
 The two were also the main contenders in the cancelled 1989 season.
 This rivaly cooled in the early 2010s, due to the decline and relegation of América who were forced to play the playoff that ultimately led to that outcome after a loss to Millonarios in Bogotá, but it resurfaced with their return to the top tier and frequent matchups in final stages, with Millonarios getting the edge since then.